nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 #### Queuing unlimited

 Almost the same as pattern as above but producers and consumers are always up processing an infinite flow of messages.
-There is no Producer interface, a producer just use a [MQueue](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/main/java/org/nuxeo/ecm/platform/importer/mqueues/mqueues/MQueue.java) to append messages.
+There is no Producer interface, a producer just use a MQueue appender to send messages.

 The Consumer is driven the same way but its policy is different: